awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

 1. Configure your database client to connect to your cluster through JDBC using your Azure AD single sign\-on\.

    You can use any client that uses a JDBC driver to connect using Azure AD single sign\-on or use a language like Java to connect using a script\.
-For installation and configuration information, see [Configure a JDBC Connection](configure-jdbc-connection.md)\.
+For installation and configuration information, see [Configuring a JDBC Connection](configure-jdbc-connection.md)\.

    For example, you can use SQLWorkbench/J as the client\.
 When you configure SQLWorkbench/J, the URL of your database uses the following format\.